Data Sources

 Registers of Scotland

 The custodians of information on ownership of Scotland's land and properties.
 They will carry out property searches, and have a facility on their web site for ordering copies of old title deeds.
-The deeds themselves are held by the National Archives of Scotland (see above) and can be examined by visiting NAS.
+The deeds themselves are held by the National Records of Scotland (see above) and can be examined by visiting NRS.

 Kirkcaldy Central Library